 - Eliminate the use of plastics

 Most plastics are non-biodegradable, and their accumulation poses a threat to the planet.
 For instance, a lot of plastic materials end up in the ocean and other water bodies, thus endangering marine life.
-Some sustainability tips to avoid worsening the already dire situation and eliminate your usage of plastic containers and bags include;

-- Choosing reusable shopping bags,
+- Choose reusable shopping bags,

-- Buying unwrapped products,
+- Buy unwrapped products,